 - Jump every morning on my trampoline (does wonders!)

-- Listen to beautiful music or play funny podcasts on my way to work.
+- Listen to the new Alan Alda podcast I just discovered on my way to work.

-- Cut some evergreens and make an easy display.
+- Cut some evergreens and make an simple display.
+Maybe grab some pinecones from the woods?

 Now It’s Your Turn!